Federal Voting Rights Act of 1965.

 The federal Voting Rights Act (VRA) prohibits racial discrimination in state and local elections in order to enforce the provisions of the Fifteenth Amendment to the United States Constitution.

 Vote Dilution.
 Section 2 of the VRA (Section 2) prohibits any voting practice or procedure that results in the denial or abridgment of the right to vote on account of race, color, or language-minority status.
 Intentional discrimination based on race or color is prohibited.
 Also prohibited are practices that have the effect of impairing the ability of members of a racial group to participate equally in the nomination and election of candidates.
-In these cases, proof of intentional discrimination is not required to show a violation; instead, a violation is established when the totality of circumstances of the election process demonstrates a racially discriminatory impact.
+In these cases, proof of intentional discrimination is not required to show a violation; instead, a violation is established when the totality of circumstances regarding the jurisdiction's election process demonstrates a racially discriminatory impact.
 A court considers multiple factors in making this determination.
-Vote dilution claims under Section 2 often allege that the method of drawing voting districts spreads minority votes throughout the districts ("cracking"), or concentrates minority votes into a small number of districts ("packing"), or both, effectively weakening the minority group's ability to elect its candidates of choice.
+Vote dilution claims under Section 2 often allege that voting districts have been drawn in a manner that spreads minority votes throughout the districts ("cracking"), or concentrates minority votes into a small number of districts ("packing"), or both, effectively weakening a minority group's ability to elect its candidates of choice.

 Washington Voting Rights Act.

-In 2018 the state enacted the Washington Voting Rights Act (WVRA) to regulate elections in counties, cities, towns, school districts, fire protection districts, port districts, and public utility districts (all together, "political subdivisions").
+Enacted in 2018, the Washington Voting Rights Act (WVRA) regulates elections in counties, cities, towns, school districts, fire protection districts, port districts, and public utility districts (all together, "political subdivisions").
 A violation of the WVRA is established when a political subdivision's elections exhibit polarized voting and there is a significant risk that members of a protected class do not have an equal opportunity to elect candidates of choice as a result of dilution or abridgement of their rights.

-Standing.
-An organization whose membership includes or is likely to include a voter who resides in the political subdivision is given the ability to challenge the political subdivision's electoral system.
+Standing Under the Washington Voting Rights Act.
+An organization whose roster of members and volunteers includes a voter who resides in the political subdivision is given the ability to challenge the political subdivision's electoral system.
+A tribe that is located at least in part of the political subdivision is also given such an ability.
+However, these changes may not be interpreted to relieve a party of the requirement to establish standing as provided in Washington case law when filing a lawsuit under the WVRA.
 Language is added to clarify that a class of citizens protected by the WVRA may include a cohesive coalition of members of different racial, ethnic, or language-minority groups.

 Establishing a Violation.
 Language is added to specify that no single factor is dispositive or necessary to establish a violation of the WVRA.
 Language is added to specify that the parties may stipulate to a violation of the WVRA.

 Remedies for Violations.
-In tailoring a remedy, the court may not give deference to a proposed remedy just because it was proposed by the political subdivision.
+In tailoring a remedy, the court may not give deference to a proposed remedy solely because it was proposed by the political subdivision.
 The court may not approve a remedy that violates the WVRA.
-Language is added to specify that a court is not required to consider explanations for why polarized voting exists in determining whether it exists.
+A court is not required to consider explanations for why polarized voting exists in determining whether it exists.
 Counties are authorized to increase the number of commissioners in order to prevent a violation of the WVRA against members of an Indian tribe.